Three modern terraced houses with Marziale facing brick

 Little is known of the early history of Prospect House in Dublin, apart from the fact that it has been used as a college and, more recently, a private school for girls.
 When the old house and its once neatly tended gardens were acquired by a leading Irish property company, Carrickreagh Developments, the building was largely in a state of poor repair, with much work required to conserve it before any conversion could be carried out.
 The project team was therefore faced with a major restoration challenge, as well as formulating plans for the creation of new homes to stand alongside Prospect House that would be acceptable to the planning authorities and local community, and which would appeal to prospective purchasers.

 Drawing on the wide experience of Carrickreagh Developments, with HHC Architecture heading up the design team, the reconfigured Prospect House together with new-build Barclay Court has emerged as an acclaimed residential project.
-Impressively it has blended two separate styles of modern home with an historic mid-eighteenth century house: making expressive use of a mellow clay brick from the Wienerberger range.
+Impressively it has blended two separate styles of modern home with an historic mid-eighteenth century house: making expressive use of a mellow clay brick from the wienerberger range.

 By restoring the original roof of the main house along with sliding sash windows and chimneys, and with strict heritage standards being enforced Carrickreagh Developments was then given permission to build nine detached terraced, and end of terraced houses on the surrounding grounds, ranging in size, from two to five bedrooms.